 Ms Brown is the first female Urologist in a Lead Clinical role within NHS Greater Glasgow & Clyde, and has been a consultant urological surgeon for over ten years.
 She has worked as the Lead Clinician for Urology North, and leads the Urology participation in the Scottish Government Institute of Healthcare Optimisation Programme.
 Alongside this, she is the Urology representative on the Surgical Education, Training and Professional Development Board of the College, and the regional representative for the West of Scotland on the Council of British Urological Association of Surgeons, and the President of the Scottish Urological Society.

 The College is now accepting applications for cohort 2 of the Leadership Development Scholarship Programme.
 For full details about the Programme, eligibility and how to apply, please visit our website.
-Applications close Tuesday 30 November 2021.
+Applications closed for cohort 2 on Tuesday 30 November 2021.

 Category: Equality, Diversity and Inclusion

 Key priority areas